Meet the Team

 Brynne Craig (she/her) / Senior Advisor at Bloomberg Philanthropies

-Brynne Craig is a Senior Advisor at Bloomberg Philanthropies focused on Special Projects and New Initiatives.
-Her work at Bloomberg Philanthropies encompasses both political and policy efforts.
+Brynne Craig is a Senior Advisor at Bloomberg Philanthropies focused on Special Projects and New Initiatives, as well as overseeing research and evaluation.

 Veena Dubal (she/her) / Professor of Law at University of California, Irvine